 We found out where local Israeli chefs love to eat in our extensive “Where Israeli chefs eat” article.
-Now, we’ve analyzed the results and come up with the 11 most common restaurants in Israel chosen by yours truly.
+Now, we’ve analyzed the results and come up with the 11 most common restaurants in Israel to eat at alongside a list of things to do in the country.
 Hipster bites, Asian delights, Tel Aviv street food, hummus hotspots and everything in between, check out the most popular dining establishments among Israeli chefs when off-duty.

 Israeli chefs know best: check out their favorite restaurants in Israel

 Classy and chic, this restaurant in the Montefiore Boutique Hotel is a must for lovers of meticulous food and impeccable style.
 The restaurant offers brunch and evening menus that are as much an oasis of style as the boutique hotel itself.
 The tasteful jazz paired with elegant antique silverware makes the Montefiore the place to fall in love with French cuisine cast under a Vietnamese spell any time of day.

 It’s no surprise that Taizu earned the title of Time Out’s Best Restaurant for 2 years in a row (and other accolades the years before) with their “Asiaterranean” cuisine, an extensive, seafood-heavy menu of small plates, amazing flavor combinations and consistent craftsmanship.
 Chef Yuval Ben Neriah’s restaurant is one of the best in town, and Pastry Chef Ana Shapiro’s desserts are in a league of their own thanks to a fusion of savory, sweet and unique ingredients like curry, saffron and other surprisingly harmonious spices.